 Champlain Valley Vermont, USA Travel Guide

-Exploring the Champlain Valley without overspending is achievable by making smart choices.
+Exploring the Champlain Valley without going over budget is achievable by making smart choices.

-Thoughtful planning helps travelers maximize their time in the Champlain Valley.
+Thoughtful planning helps travelers maximize their your stay in the Champlain Valley.

 A few local insights enrich your visit.